datacraft-dsc/DEPs/6/README.md

                "purchase_token" : "value_of_purchase_token"}
              }
 }
 ```

-Note: this response section is underspecified.
-It needs to address

-- registering the generated asset on behalf of the service consumer
-- specifying the service agreement, purchase price, additional metadata.

 ## Open questions

 - Authentication and Authorization headers are not yet defined in this DEP.
-Refer to the that DEP.
+Refer to [DEP 20](https://github.com/DEX-Company/DEPs/tree/master/20).
 - Assets generated by the invoke service needs to be purchased by the consumer in order to view them.
-The mechanics of this are yet to be defined.
+The mechanics of this are yet to be agreed on.
+  - One approach is to have the service provider register the asset using their (service provider's) identity.
+The consumer can then purchase the asset.
 - The details of purchase_token are yet to be defined.
-In the squid world, the purchase token is the service agreement id.
-- Add a trust question
+  - For Squid assets, the purchase_token must be a service agreement id to confirm that the asset's content can be accessed by the service provider.

 ## License